Joe Schobert: 2019

-In Week 2 against the Jets, Schobert recorded a team high 13 tackles in the 23–3 win.

-In Week 4 against the Ravens, Schobert recorded a team high 17 tackles and sacked Lamar Jackson once in the 40–25 win.
+In Week 2 against the New York Jets, Schobert recorded a team high 13 tackles in the 23–3 win.
+In Week 4 against the Baltimore Ravens, Schobert recorded a team high 17 tackles and sacked Lamar Jackson once in the 40–25 win.
 In Week 9 against the Denver Broncos, Schobert forced a fumble on wide receiver Diontae Spencer that was recovered by teammate Denzel Ward in the 24–19 loss.

 In Week 11 against the Steelers on Thursday Night Football, Schobert recorded a team high 10 tackles, sacked Mason Rudolph once, and recorded two interceptions off Rudolph in the 21–7 win.

 In the following week's game against the Miami Dolphins, Schobert recorded two more interceptions off Ryan Fitzpatrick in the 41–24 win.
 He also had five tackles and four passes defensed in the game, earning AFC Defensive Player of the Week honors.
 He finished the 2019 season with 133 tackles, two sacks, four interceptions and two forced fumbles.

 Jacksonville Jaguars

-On April 15, 2020, the Jacksonville Jaguars signed Schobert to a five-year, $53.75 million contract that includes $21.50 million guaranteed and a signing bonus of $12 million.
+On April 15, 2020, the Jacksonville Jaguars signed Schobert to a five-year, $53.75 million contract that included $21.50 million guaranteed and a signing bonus of $12 million.

 In Week 6 against the Detroit Lions, Schobert led the team with 10 tackles and recorded his first interception as a Jaguar off a pass thrown by Matthew Stafford during the 34–16 loss.

 In Week 13 against the Minnesota Vikings, Schobert led the team with 12 tackles, sacked Kirk Cousins once, and intercepted a pass thrown by Cousins that he returned for a 43-yard touchdown during the 27–24 overtime loss.

 In Week 16 against the Chicago Bears, Schobert recorded a sack on Mitchell Trubisky and also intercepted a pass thrown by Trubisky during the 41–17 loss.
+In the 2020 season, he finished with 2.5 sacks, 141 total tackles (84 solo), three interceptions, one pick-six, and four passes defended.

 Pittsburgh Steelers

 On August 14, 2021, Schobert was traded to the Pittsburgh Steelers for a 2022 sixth-round pick.
-He started 15 games that season and finished the year with 112 tackles, 1 interception, 1 forced fumble and 6 passes defended.
+He started 15 games that season and finished the year with 112 tackles, one interception, one forced fumble and six passes defended.
 On March 17, 2022, Schobert was released by the Steelers.

 Denver Broncos

-On August 15, 2022, Schobert signed a deal with the Broncos.
-On August 23, 2022, Schobert was released by the Broncos.
+On August 15, 2022, Schobert signed a deal with the Denver Broncos.
+On August 23, Schobert was released by the Broncos.

 Tennessee Titans

 On September 27, 2022, Schobert was signed to the practice squad of the Tennessee Titans.
-He was signed to the active roster on November 15, 2022.
-He finished the season with the Titans starting 1 game, recording 16 tackles and forcing 1 fumble.
-He was released on December 12, 2022.
+He was re–signed to the active roster on November 15.
+Schobert finished the season with the Titans (starting one game), recording 16 tackles and forcing one fumble.
+He was released by Tennessee on December 12.